rahul43177/100x-Dev/2 - JavaScript Fundamentals/readMe.md

-This is Harkirat Singh classes
+#This is Harkirat Singh classes

+##JavaScript fundamentals